mitre/emasser/lib/emasser/help/controls_put_mapper.md

 Implementation Plan information cannot be updated if Security Control does not exist in the system record.

 Example:
+If running from source code:

-bundle exec exe/emasser put controls update --systemId [value] --acronym [value] --responsibleEntities [value] --controlDesignation [value] --estimatedCompletionDate [value] --implementationNarrative [value]
+  bundle exec [ruby] exe/emasser put controls update --systemId [value] --acronym [value] --responsibleEntities [value] --controlDesignation [value] --estimatedCompletionDate [value] --implementationNarrative [value]
+If running from gem:
+  emasser put controls update --systemId [value] --acronym [value] --responsibleEntities [value] --controlDesignation [value] --estimatedCompletionDate [value] --implementationNarrative [value]

 Note: The example is only showing the required fields.
 Refer to instructions listed above for conditional and optional fields requirements.